DecisionsDev/odm-docker-kubernetes/IBMCloudPrivate/README.md

   - Open a command line, and follow the instructions in the topic [Accessing your IBM Cloud private cluster by using the kubectl CLI](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_1.2.0/manage_cluster/cfc_cli.html) in IBM Knowledge Center.

-For more information about installating the Helm tool, see [].
+For more information about installing the Helm tool, see [].

 # 5.2 Verifying the secret of the registry